Rogers council encourages masks, vaccinations

-ROGERS -- Council members on Tuesday passed a resolution encouraging residents to receive covid-19 vaccines and supporting individuals who choose to wear masks.
+ROGERS -- Council members on Tuesday passed a resolution encouraging residents to receive covid-19 vaccinations and supporting individuals who choose to wear masks.

 The resolution also encourages residents to follow state and federal guidelines and recommendations for the covid-19 pandemic, and encourages residents to follow the mask guidelines put in place by private businesses.